-- 38. As I have already indicated, there is no need for an actual dispute to exist, and it is irrelevant that rectification of the instrument in question is sought or consented to by all interested parties. - 39.
-In the present case the only party adversely affected by the proposed rectification is HMRC and, as stated earlier, they have indicated that they do not wish to be joined and do not object to the claim.
-None of the Four Charities nor HMRC has appeared or been represented before me. - 40.
-I note that on 7 November 2013 the Claimant and the Four Charities signed a draft consent order providing for rectification of the Deed of Variation.
+[38] As I have already indicated, there is no need for an actual dispute to exist, and it is irrelevant that rectification of the instrument in question is sought or consented to by all interested parties.

+[39] In the present case the only party adversely affected by the proposed rectification is HMRC and, as stated earlier, they have indicated that they do not wish to be joined and do not object to the claim.
+None of the four charities nor HMRC has appeared or been represented before me.

+[40] I note that on 7 November 2013 the claimant and the four charities signed a draft consent order providing for rectification of the deed of variation.
 Mr Yates told me that this was done without taking account of the fact that rectification is a discretionary remedy.
-He submits, and I agree, that the signing of this draft order is not effective in the absence of the Court's approval, and that it does not affect one way or another the existence of an issue capable of dispute. - 41.
-Mr Yates submits that here the following issues are capable of being contested: - What the entitlement of the Four Charities is under the Deed of Variation itself; in particular, whether the Deed of Variation was effective in gifting the Property directly to the Four Charities; - (2) What the entitlement of the Four Charities is under Ellen's Will; - (3) The negligence claim intimated in a letter dated 16 November 2011 by the Four Charities against the Claimant and/or her solicitors in relation to the drafting of the Deed of Variation. - 42.
-In expanding upon these points, Mr Yates argues in relation to point 1, that had the Claimant not also been the executrix of Ellen's Will (under which the Four Charities benefited) there would have been an issue whether, quite apart from the deeming provision of section 142, the Deed of Variation gifted the Property to the Four Charities. - 43.
-As to point 2, Mr Yates submits that again this depends upon the effect of the Deed of Variation, which is in turn dependent on this claim for rectification.
-The Deed of Variation (if rectified) would have reduced the amount of IHT payable by Hilda's estate because, for IHT purposes, the Four Charities would have been treated as entitled to the Property under Hilda's Will (as well as to any other residue).
-However, Ellen was up to and at the time of her death on 11
+He submits, and I agree, that the signing of this draft order is not effective in the absence of the court's approval, and that it does not affect one way or another the existence of an issue capable of dispute.

+[41] Mr Yates submits that here the following issues are capable of being contested:

+(1) what the entitlement of the four charities is under the deed of variation itself; in particular, whether the deed of variation was effective in gifting the Property directly to the four charities;

+(2) what the entitlement of the four charities is under Ellen's Will; and

+(3) the negligence claim intimated in a letter dated 16 November 2011 by the four charities against the claimant and/or her solicitors in relation to the drafting of the deed of variation.

+[42] In expanding upon these points, Mr Yates argues in relation to point 1, that had the claimant not also been the executrix of Ellen's Will (under which the four charities benefited) there would have been an issue whether, quite apart from the deeming provision of s 142, the deed of variation gifted the Property to the four charities.

-September 2007 the relevant beneficiary of Hilda's Will, both under clause 2(a) and clause 5.
-The Deed of Variation was only made in late November 2007.
-Whatever the actual effect of the Deed of Variation (i.e. whether it gave rise to a "real world" entitlement in favour of the Four Charities, independently of Ellen's Will), if the document is rectified it will mean that the Four Charities will either receive Ellen's entitlement to Hilda's estate free of IHT under the Deed of Variation, or by virtue of Ellen's Will, or a combination of the two.
-Currently, the Claimant has accounted for IHT to HMRC in relation to Hilda's estate.
+[43] As to point 2, Mr Yates submits that again this depends upon the effect of the deed of variation, which is in turn dependent on this claim for rectification.
+The deed of variation (if rectified) would have reduced the amount of inheritance tax payable by Hilda's estate because, for inheritance tax purposes, the four charities would have been treated as entitled to the Property under Hilda's Will (as well as to any other residue).
+However, Ellen was up to and at the time of her death on 11 September 2007 the relevant beneficiary of Hilda's Will, both under cl 2(a) and cl 5.
+The deed of variation was only made in late November 2007.
+Whatever the actual effect of the deed of variation (ie whether it gave rise to a 'real world' entitlement in favour of the four charities, independently of Ellen's Will), if the document is rectified it will mean that the four charities will either receive Ellen's entitlement to Hilda's estate free of inheritance tax under the deed of variation, or by virtue of Ellen's Will, or a combination of the two.
+Currently, the claimant has accounted for inheritance tax to HMRC in relation to Hilda's estate.
 This reduces the value of Ellen's entitlement to the residue of Hilda.
-Unless and until rectification is granted, the Claimant will have no right to a refund from HMRC (in respect of Hilda's estate), the estate of Ellen will remain diminished, and the Four Charities will not be able to receive monies which have been paid to HMRC.
+Unless and f until rectification is granted, the claimant will have no right to a refund from a HMRC (in respect of Hilda's estate), the estate of Ellen will remain diminished, and the four charities will not be able to receive moneys which have been paid